atm-mistake/block-sparse-attn/README.md

 ```
 **4. Running Python Scripts**

-When you need to execute your .py scripts inside this new environment, simply prefix your command with ```./bin/micromamba run -n py311 run```:
+When you need to execute your .py scripts inside this new environment, simply prefix your command with ```./bin/micromamba run -n py311```:
 ```python
 ./bin/micromamba run -n py311 {command}
 ```